|See if you qualify & create account!|

 |Print, sign and file your divorce forms with your local court (instantly review & print your forms online or have them sent US Priority Mail at no additional charge).|

-The state of North Dakota has unique divorce laws for people who wish to terminate their marriage.
+The following divorce laws in North Dakota are unique to those people who wish to terminate their marriage.

 Residency Requirements: In order to file for a divorce in North Dakota, you or your spouse must meet the strict residency requirements.
 These requirements permit the court to have jurisdiction of your case, resulting in allowing you to use their judicial system.
 These requirements are only a concern for spouses who have recently relocated or plan to relocate in the near future.
 They are as follows: